 Penalty: $20.

-[Section 9 amended by No. 113 of 1965 s.
+[Section 9 amended: No. 113 of 1965 s.
 8.]

 10. Duty of persons to answer questions

 Every person shall, to the best of his knowledge and belief, answer all questions asked him by the Statistician, or an officer duly authorised by the Statistician, necessary to obtain any information required for the purposes of any statistics authorised by this Act to be collected.